dev-jLagunas/faq-accord/README.md

 ## Description

-This project, a challenge from Frontend Mentor named "Three Column Card", serves as an ideal project for beginners learning HTML and CSS fundamentals, specifically flex layout and media queries.
+This project, a challenge from Frontend Mentor named "FAQ Accordion Card", serves as an ideal project for beginners learning HTML and CSS fundamentals, specifically flex layout and media queries.
 It also provides an opportunity to practice writing HTML and CSS using best practices and standards.

 ## Getting Started